Resistance-Lab/resistancelab_site/about-us/constitution.md

 1. Fundraise and apply for funds (maybe add detail about how we fundraise)
 1. Pay group members and contractors to do work towards our aims when needed (add detail)
 1. Work with other groups and exchange information (add detail, principles for partnering with other groups, etc.)
+1. Actively support partner organisations by providing access to data and reports, and by publicising and attending their events.

 ## Leadership